-In 2021, the museum will reopen in new premises and for the first time with its own address.
-Around 1,000 exhibits will be presented on a large permanent exhibition area, reflecting the history of around 4,000 years of locks and fittings.
+In October 2021, the museum reopened in new premises and for the first time with its own address.
+Around 1,000 exhibits are presented on a large permanent exhibition area, reflecting the history of around 4,000 years of locks and fittings.
 The museum sees itself as a mirror of the cultural identity of the city of Velbert and as an extracurricular place of learning.

 Visitors can expect an exciting journey through the past.
 Interactive and multimedia stations as well as functional models invite you to try them out.
 You too can learn about the exciting history of locking and security technology.

 Villa Herminghaus was built in 1885 by the foundry owner Carl Tiefenthal senior.
 The Neo-Renaissance villa was bought shortly afterwards, in 1913, by Emil Herminghaus, an entrepreneur whose castle factory and iron foundry directly adjoined the garden of the property.
 After the entrepreneur Herminghaus moved away, the house and the ruined factory stood empty until the early 1970s, when it became the property of the city of Velbert.
 Since the 1980s, part of the city administration with various departments was housed in Villa Herminghaus, such as the cultural office and the library.